Olivia Rodrigo: Influences

-Rodrigo cites Taylor Swift and Lorde as her idols and main musical inspirations, and also dubbed herself Swift's biggest fan "in the whole world".
-She dubs The White Stripes band member Jack White her "hero of all heroes".
-Her other influences include Alanis Morissette, Kacey Musgraves, Fiona Apple, St. Vincent, Cardi B, Gwen Stefani and Avril Lavigne.
+Rodrigo has named Taylor Swift and Lorde as her idols and primary musical inspirations, and once dubbed herself Swift's biggest fan "in the whole world".
+Rodrigo later went on to give interpolation credits to Swift and Jack Antonoff on her song "1 Step Forward, 3 Steps Back" and retroactively credited Swift, Antonoff and Annie Clark on her song "Deja Vu".
+She said the White Stripes' Elephant is the album she listens to most, and called band member Jack White her "hero of all heroes" in 2022.
+Other stated influences on Rodrigo's debut studio album included Alanis Morissette, Kacey Musgraves, Fiona Apple, St. Vincent, Cardi B, Gwen Stefani, Avril Lavigne, Billie Eilish, Halsey, Gracie Abrams, Lily Allen, and Lana Del Rey.
+Guts was primarily inspired by her punk and alternative rock influences, including Babes in Toyland and Rage Against the Machine.